genuinefafa/simple-procesador-facturas/MELT-UI-SUMMARY.md

 export { default as Dialog } from "./Dialog.svelte";
 export { default as Tabs } from "./Tabs.svelte";
 export { default as Dropdown } from "./Dropdown.svelte";
+export { default as Sidebar } from "./Sidebar.svelte";
 ```

 ### 5. **Documentación** ✅